hypnopump/MiniFold/README.md

 ## Proposed Architecture

 ## Future
-The future directions of the project as well as planned/work-in-progress improvements are extensively exposed in the [FUTURE.md](/blob/master/FUTURE.md) document.
+The future directions of the project as well as planned/work-in-progress improvements are extensively exposed in the [FUTURE.md](FUTURE.md) file.

 *"Science is a Work In Progress."*